 - 1 red bell pepper stemmed, seeded, and chopped

 - 1 yellow bell pepper stemmed, seeded, and chopped

 - 1/2 red onion peeled and thinly sliced (see note 2)

 - 1 cup grated Parmesan cheese

-- Bring 4 quarts of water and 1 tablespoon salt to a boil.
-Add pasta and cook until al dente, about 8 minutes.
+- In a large pot, bring 4 quarts of water and 1 tablespoon salt to a boil.
+Add pasta and cook until tender, about 8 to 10 minutes.
 Drain well, rinse with cold water, and drain again.